Benefits of Laser Liposuction

-What is different about this technique?
+What is different about Laser Liposuction?

 Traditional services for this kind of plastic surgery used small incisions in the skin and a cannula to remove fat.
 The cannula is somewhat like a metal drinking straw in that it assists in the fat removal from the person’s body.
 These items were fairly basic in design when surgeons first began to use this procedure but have changed over time and may now have added features.